A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Roadmap for Operationalization

 \paragraph{Identifying Stereotype Categories:}

 Our framework goes beyond modeling stereotypes as simple relationships between an identity (e.g., Mexicans) and an attribute (e.g., lazy), and enable richer evaluations:

 \begin{itemize} \item \textbf{Metadata utilization.} One of the highlights of our framework is that it includes metadata that can be used to identify societal stereotypes according to specific criteria.
 For instance, in addition to being able to extract specific stereotypes (e.g., (\textit{Mexican}, \textit{lazy}), our framework enables us to retrieve categories of stereotypes that are of similar type (e.g., other attributes similar in meaning to \textit{lazy}).
-This will not only enable robust evaluation, but also identify and efficiently fill gaps in existing resources. \item \textbf{Targeted evaluation.} Our framework can facilitate verifying whether model’s responses contain specific categories of stereotypes.
+This will not only enable robust evaluation, but also identify and efficiently fill gaps in existing resources.

+\item \textbf{Targeted evaluation.} Our framework can facilitate verifying whether model responses contain specific categories of stereotypes.
 For instance, one might be interested in stereotypes involving identities related to a particular social axis, such as race, religion, or nationality where the identity might be that of the target group or the perceiver; stereotypes where the target is a marginalized group; stereotypes that are particularly offensive in some context; stereotypes that are prevalent in a particular culture and/or region; and more.
-A unified framework lends itself for such comprehensive and targeted evaluations. \end{itemize}
+A unified framework lends itself to such comprehensive and targeted evaluations. \end{itemize}

 \paragraph{Assessing Stereotype Evolution:}

 Our framework provides a powerful lens through which we can examine the dynamic nature of stereotypes and their evolution across time and contexts.

 \begin{itemize}